 In this environment, primary care physicians (PCPs) play a pivotal role in the team management of patients with complex chronic conditions.
 They are adept at balancing traditional disease-based approaches with individual patient and caregiver preferences.

-Long-term relationships with their patients and community service providers across the continuum of care uniquely position PCPs to effectively individualize care, thereby increasing both patient and provider satisfaction, while enhancing the quality and cost-effectiveness of innovative care management.
+Long-term relationships with their patients and community service providers across the continuum of care uniquely position PCPs to effectively individualize care, thereby increasing both patient and provider satisfaction while enhancing the quality and cost-effectiveness of innovative care management.

 Such holistic, patient-centered care requires consistent, coordinated, and team-based medical practice rooted in evidence-based medicine, as embodied in the patient-centered medical home (PCMH) model.

 PCMH is focused on providing access to high-quality, comprehensive, patient-centric, and coordinated care.
-Policy-makers, payers, and health systems have recognized the value of PCPs as quarterbacks for inter-disciplinary specialty care management teams across the broader healthcare system, including specialty care management, hospitals, home health care, and community services.
+Policy-makers, payers, and health systems have recognized the value of PCPs as quarterbacks for interdisciplinary specialty care management teams across the broader healthcare system, including specialty care management, hospitals, home health care, and community services.

 Assessing our information infrastructure

-Ensuring that the right care is provided to the right patient, in the right place and at the right time requires ongoing input from the entire care team.
-Ideally, an electronic health record (EHR), essentially a digital version of a patient’s paper chart, can offer real-time information available instantly and securely to authorized users including clinical data such as patient medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results.
+Ensuring that the proper care is provided to the right patient, in the right place and at the right time requires ongoing input from the entire care team.
+Ideally, an electronic health record (EHR), essentially a digital version of a patient’s paper chart, can offer real-time information available instantly and securely to authorized users, including clinical data such as patient medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, and laboratory and test results.